Home

 Homeschooling laws and requirements vary across the world but the good news is that home school is legal in all 50 US States and many other countries too, including the UK.

-In fact in many countries home school seems to be growing in popularity - which, given all the benefits to homeschooling, hardly comes as a surprise!
+In fact in many countries home school is growing in popularity - which, given all the advantages to teaching your child at home, hardly comes as a surprise!

 Nonetheless, even if you have to argue sometimes, ultimately you are responsible for your child's education.